NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

-If no georeference information exists, the CSV format can be set to ``1:x,2:y`` if it is desired to have the y axis point up, and ``1:pix_x,2:pix_y`` if it should point down, so that such polygons can be overlayed on top of images.
+If no georeference information exists, the CSV format can be set to ``1:x,2:y`` if it is desired to have the y axis point up, and ``1:pix_x,2:pix_y`` if it should point down, so that such polygons can be overlaid on top of images.

+.. _gdal_rasterize_example:

 Application
 ^^^^^^^^^^^